aleskucera/Czechlight-SDN/README.md

-# CzechLight Software-Defined Network (SDN) Planning and Configuration Tool
+# CzechLight Software-Defined Network (SDN)

 ## Introduction

-The CzechLight SDN Controller serves as a software-defined network planning and configuration tool designed specifically for the CzechLight optical network.
+The CzechLight SDN serves as a software-defined network planning and configuration tool designed specifically for the CzechLight optical network.

 ## Prerequisites